guns/vim-sexp/README.markdown

 If `g:sexp_indent_does_clean` is set (false by default), the `==` and `=-` commands remove extra whitespace before performing indent.
 If you set this option, you may wish to unmap `<M-=>` and `<M-->` to avoid creating redundant mappings.

+### Comment Alignment Commands (normal, visual)

+* `<LocalLeader>a` aligns end-of-line comments in the current COMPOUND FORM or visual selection without moving the cursor
+* `<LocalLeader>A` aligns end-of-line comments in the current top-level COMPOUND FORM without moving the cursor (normal mode only)

+**Note:** Vim-sexp uses a weighted-cost dynamic programming algorithm to perform comment alignment, based on weights and thresholds you can easily customize.

+:help sexp-comment-alignment-algorithm

 ### Clone Commands (normal, visual)

 * `<LocalLeader>c` inserts copy(s) of current list or visual selection before cursor without moving cursor
 * `<LocalLeader><LocalLeader>c` like previous, but inhibits insertion of newlines between copies
 * `<LocalLeader>C` inserts copy(s) of current element or visual selection before cursor without moving cursor
 * `<LocalLeader><LocalLeader>C` like previous, but inhibits insertion of newlines between copies

+**Note:** The clone commands above use simple heuristics to decide whether to perform a single or multi-line clone: i.e., whether to insert a space or a newline between the cloned elements.
+If you find that the default logic doesn't always do what you expect, you can add mappings for the single and multi-line command variants to your `g:sexp_mappings` override.

+:help single-vs-multi-line-clone

 If `g:sexp_clone_does_indent` is set (true by default) and cloned text spans multiple lines, all elements involved in the clone (both original and copies) will be indented.